 Featuring a bronze statue of Damdinii Sukhbaatar, a founding member of the Mongolian People’s Revolutionary Party, it was here the country’s independence from China was officially declared in 1921.

-Mongolia’s political history can be a rather complicated subject, depending on who you ask, but Outer Mongolia was essentially under the control of Bogd Khan – who’s going to be something of a reoccurring character – in the
+Mongolia’s political history can be a rather complicated subject, depending on who you ask, but Outer Mongolia was essentially under the control of Bogd Khan – who’s going to be something of a reoccurring character – in the beginning half of the 20th century.

 His government, however, was largely beholden to Tsarist Russia, that is, until a period in the 1900s when Moscow itself struggled with revolution and civil war following the First World War.